gorepo-cli/gorepo-cli/README.md

 ## Philosophy

-- The CLI should be super dumb to use and transparent regarding what it does - --verbose should log everything
+- The CLI should be dumb to use.
+The dumber the better
+- The CLI should allow running CI/CD related commands at the root (test, lint, build, etc.)
-- The CLI would favorite flat structure but should be able to handle nested folders
+- The CLI should favorite a flat monorepo structure, but should be able to handle nested folders
-- Commands should be ran from anywhere within the monorepo (avoiding the use of cd or having many terminals)
-- No need to edit the go.work file, go.mod or gorepo.toml files manually
-- Deleting the monorepo files (gorepo.toml files and .gorepo) should be enough to remove the CLI
-- The CLI should be non intrusive and should not modify anything unless approved explicitely by the user
+- The CLI should be non-intrusive and should not modify anything unless approved explicitely by the user
+- The CLI could be controlling docker, git and git hooks for the user (must be defined)

+## Dependencies

+To use the CLI, one should have go installed.
+In the future it could also depend on git and docker.

 ## Brainstorm commands